Turtle Moon Studios:

 I've made a promotional Facebook event page about Lucky Drawing 167, where you can read about the class and sign up by clicking "going" on that page.
 If you're interested, but not sure whether you can attend, then click "interested."

 I have a very nontraditional approach to drawing, NOT AT ALL about me giving you step-by-step instructions and rules.
 Very different from classic drawing training, in its personal exploration of ideas and techniques.
-I give themes for each of us to use or alter or not use, and we all discuss the drawings we post to the private Facebook classroom.
+I make up themes for each of us to use or alter or not use, and we all discuss the drawings we post to the private Facebook classroom.
 I never suggest how you should draw or make changes to YOUR work.
 We never do harsh critique.
 All is positive feedback.
 All work is done freehand, based on your ability to stop judging your artmaking, so you can really enjoy drawing and therefore, be happier.
 THAT is the goal.
 Plus, you'll have a bunch of new women friends, drawing "beside" you in the class.
 Beginning drawing students are welcome, as well as all other skill level artists.
 Please read all about this class coming up.
 Let's see what YOUR own natural style of drawing looks like!